timov/opensem-api/README.md

 1. DbPedia(/api/dbpedia)
 2. CoreNLP(/api/corenlp)
 You need to have CoreNLP running locally in order for this to work.
-The simplest and fastes way is using docker:
+The simplest and fastest way is using docker:
  ```
   docker run -p 9000:9000 --name coreNLP --rm -i -t motiz88/corenlp
   ```